-The treatment of Lyme disease requires the use of antibiotics.
+Treatment of Lyme disease may require the use of antibiotics.
 In cases where an EM rash is present, treatment should begin immediately.
-Blood tests are not recommended because they are often falsely negative.
+Blood tests are often falsely negative and a clinical diagnosis may be necessary and a more efficient use of patient resources.
 Most studies on the treatment of early Lyme disease used at least 20 days of antibiotic therapy.
-Treatment is usually successful; overall cure rates for this stage are roughly 90%.
+In ILADS patient analysis of those trials, approximately 75% of patients returned to their pre-Lyme baseline.